Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 # Table of Contents

-## Medical Emergencies or criminal situations Where Seconds/Minutes Matter
+## Medical Emergencies or criminal situations Where Seconds/Minutes Matter and might warrent the use of the TDFREL:

 ## Table of Contents
 1. [Cardiac Arrest](#cardiac-arrest)